sonictk/MARI-Extension-Pack/README.md

 ##Developer Notes for this Branch (Please read):

 At the time of writing this the DEV Branch is now based on MARI 3.
-While Python tools should work (mostly) in Mari 2.6 Nodes & Shaders will not load in 2.6 due to a change in RegisterCustomShader.py.
+While Python tools should work in Mari 2.6 Nodes & Shaders will not load in 2.6 due to a change in RegisterCustomShader.py.

+Mari 3 is also switching to full on pySide and a higher python version so as development on the next mari extension pack release progresses I assume things will work less and less in 2.6

-It is recommended, if you are on 2.6, to branch of master and commit to your own created branch so we can cleanly merge it in for Mari 3.
+It is recommended, if you are developing on 2.6, to branch of master and commit to your own created branch so we can cleanly merge it in for Mari 3.

-Thanks,
-Jens
+Thanks, Jens